-After 18 credit hours in the program, students are expected to select an Area of Specialization.
+No later than after 18 credit hours in the program, students are expected to select an Area of Specialization.
 Students are required to select 12 credit hours from the Area of Specialization as noted below, or other graduate courses in the discipline subject to approval by the instructor and the Texts and Technology Program Director.